Multi-Directional Subspace Editing in Style-Space: Experiments

-To measure the disentanglement of the our model, we first generated an evaluation set consisting of $1K$ pairs of images and desired face attributes.
-The images are sampled directly from the StyleGAN generator and the attributes are generated independently for each image.
-We then manipulated the image to achieve an edited version, $\textbf{x}_{edit}$, by modifying the latent vector $\mathbf{w}\in \mathcal{W^+}$ along the learned directions and passed it to the generator (note that we change all attributes at once).
+To assess the disentanglement capability of our model, we began by generating an evaluation set comprising $1K$ pairs of images paired with their desired face attributes.
+These images were directly sampled from the StyleGAN generator, while the attributes were independently generated for each image.
+For each image, we manipulated its latent vector $\mathbf{w}\in \mathcal{W^+}$ along the learned directions and fed it to the generator to produce an edited version, denoted as $\textbf{x}_{edit}$.
+It's worth noting that in practice we change all attributes simultaneously.